armor-ai/IntelliAd/README.md

 You can find ad-related reviews under `ad_reviews`, where `adData` contains attributes of reviews, corresponding to each line of review in the file `adReview`.
 Totally, 19,579 reviews are used.

 ## Related Work
-This repository part of code for our ICSE-C'17 paper: IntelliAd: assisting mobile app developers in measuring ad costs automatically. https://dl.acm.org/citation.cfm?id=3098430
+This repository contains part of code for our ICSE-C'17 paper: IntelliAd: assisting mobile app developers in measuring ad costs automatically. https://dl.acm.org/citation.cfm?id=3098430

 ## History
 3/12/2018, first version